almostearthling/whenever/README.md

 * _List_: `ARRAY`
 * _Map_: `DICTIONARY`

 This means that there are a lot of value types that are not directly derived from the native JSON types. **Whenever** comes to help by allowing to express strictly typed values by using specially crafted strings.
 These string must begin with a backslash, `\`, followed by the _signature_ character (_ASCII Type Code_ in the basic type table[^8]) identifying the type.
 For example, the string `"\\y42"` indicates a `BYTE` parameter holding _42_ as the value, while `"\\o/com/example/MusicPlayer1"` indicates an `OBJECT_PATH`[^9] containing the value _/com/example/MusicPlayer1_.
-A specially crafted string will only be translated into a specific value of a specific type _only_ when a supported _ASCII Type Code_ is used, in all other cases the string is interpreted literally: for instance, `"\\w100"` is translated into a `STRING` holding the value _\w100_.
+A specially crafted string will be translated into a specific value of a specific type _only_ when a supported _ASCII Type Code_ is used, in all other cases the string is interpreted literally: for instance, `"\\w100"` is translated into a `STRING` holding the value _\w100_.

 For return values, while the structure of complex entities received from DBus is kept, all values are automatically converted to more generic types: a returned `BYTE` is converted to a JSON _Integer_, and a returned `OBJECT_PATH` is consdered a JSON _String_ which, as a side effect, supports the `"match"` operator.